sd416/ipv6spot/README.md

 4. Penalties
 Any unauthorized commercial use of the project without purchasing a license will be considered a violation of this agreement and may result in legal action.

-- **Project start date: 06/2021**
-- **important note: The IPv6 addresses used in the source code are for the example only, you must replace them with addresses compatible with the IPv6 standards.**

 ## Research Paper 🗒️
 Research Paper: IPv6Spot - An Innovative IPv6 Captive Portal Solution with Integrated DNS and Proxy Services